A two-player portfolio tracking game: Problem formulation

 \section{Problem formulation}

 Let $T >0$ denote a finite deterministic time horizon and fix a filtered probability space $(\Omega,\cF,(\cF_t)_{0 \leq t \leq T},\P)$ satisfying the usual conditions of right continuity and completeness.
-We consider two agents who are trading in a financial market consisting of one risky asset, e.g., a stock.
+We consider two agents (preferred pronouns she/her/hers and he/him/his, respectively) who are trading in a financial market consisting of one risky asset, e.g., a stock.
 The number of shares agent 1 and agent 2 are holding at time $t \in [0,T]$ are defined, respectively, as